canonical/snap-epa-orchestrator/README.md

 ## Features

 - **CPU Pinning and Allocation**: Allocate isolated and shared CPU sets to snaps and workloads, supporting both dedicated and shared CPU usage models with basic system-size heuristics.
-- **Explicit Core Allocation**: Request specific CPU cores by their exact identifiers, with automatic conflict resolution and forced reallocation capabilities.
+- **Explicit Core Allocation**: Request specific CPU cores by their exact identifiers.
+Atomic behavior: if any requested core is invalid or explicitly owned by another service, the request fails (no partial allocation).
+Non-explicit allocations are force-reallocated.
 - **Resource Introspection**: Query current allocations and available resources via a secure API.
 - **Secure Unix Socket API**: All orchestration actions are performed via a secure, local Unix socket with JSON-based requests and responses.
 - **Basic Allocation Heuristics**: Automatic allocation based on system size (small vs large systems) when no specific core count is requested.